Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Methods

 where we assume that $h,g$ are real-valued functions of time and $S$ will be a time-independent constant.
+We set $t_{\text{start}}$ as the initial time when the Gaussian pulse is generated, i.e. $t_{\text{start}}=0$.
+The endpoint, $t_\text{end}$, is chosen to be sufficiently large to ensure that the scattered signal reaches the observer, allowing for the detection of all ringdown damped oscillations before the signal vanishes and becomes negligible.

-This treatment corresponds to white noise, and we leave experiment-specific noise modeling for future studies because those depend on the underlying experiment.
+Our statistical treatment in Eqs.~\eqref{likelihood} and \eqref{eq_inner} corresponds to white noise, and we leave experiment-specific noise modeling for future studies because those depend on the underlying experiment.
 Typically, this would require one to work in the frequency domain, and $S(f)$ would describe the noise properties.
-The SNR $\rho$ of a given time series $h$ is defined as
+The SNR $\rho$ of a given time series $h$, e.g., $\Psi(t)$, is defined as

-To perform MCMC sampling at a specific SNR for a given simulation, one can choose $S$ accordingly.
+and in order to perform MCMC sampling at a specific SNR for a given simulation, one must choose $S$ accordingly.

+Finally, we conclude the review of our statistical methods by noting that we consider noiseless injections because we are interested in a clean injection/recovery study.
+This means we do not explicitly add specific Gaussian noise realizations to the time series.
+The impact of Gaussian noise of different strength on the uncertainty region of inferred parameters is controlled by the choice of $S$ in the inner product Eq.~\eqref{eq_inner} that relates to the SNR in Eq.~\eqref{eq_SNR}.